KevinSheedy/lean-git-flow/README.md

 # A simpler Git branching model

 **SimplerGitFlow** is a git workflow similar to [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) but simpler.
 It has only two types of branches, **feature branches** and **release branches**.

+This workflow is particularly suited to teams on a regular release cycle, for example **monthly or quarterly**.
+It is less well suited to teams releasing extremely frequently.

-Need to customise the workflow for your team?
-Feel free to [Fork It](https://help.github.com/articles/fork-a-repo/).
+To customise the workflow for your own team, simply [Fork It](https://help.github.com/articles/fork-a-repo/) on GitHub and document your changes.

 ## Release Branch
 Start by creating a branch for your upcoming release:

     git checkout -b release/1.0.0

-Release branches are named using [Semantic Versioning](http://semver.org/) i.e. MAJOR.MINOR.PATCH.
+Release branches are named using [Semantic Versioning](http://semver.org/) i.e. **MAJOR.MINOR.PATCH**

 ## Delete the master branch
 **SimplerGitFlow** advocates meaningful names.
-The **master** branch has many different meanings, depending on the project.
+The term **master** can have different meanings depending on the context.
 With SimplerGitFlow, we delete the master branch.

     git branch -d master